jsonx-org/java/README.md

 ### 4.3 Getting Started

-The <ins>JSON/Java Binding API</ins> uses annotations to bind class definitions to usage, constraints and relationships specifiable in the <ins>schema language</ins>.
+The <ins>JSONx Binding API</ins> uses annotations to bind class definitions to usage, constraints and relationships specifiable in the <ins>schema language</ins>.

 The following illustrates usage of the <ins>binding API</ins> with an example of an **invoice**.